gblazquez/bowshockpy/README.md

 # bowshockpy

-*A Python package for the generation of synthetic spectral channel maps of a jet-driven bowshock model*
+*A Python package for generating spectral channel maps of a jet-driven bowshocks model*

 ``Bowshockpy`` is a Python package that generates synthetic spectral cubes, position-velocity diagrams, and moment images for a simple analytical jet-driven bowshock mode, using the prescription for protostellar jets presented in Ostriker et al (2001) and Tabone et al. (2018).